alexpinel/Dot/README.md

 ---

-# TTS and Voice input only supported for MacOS, support for Windows coming very soon!
+## Important note: Voice input is only supported for MacOS, Windows support will be added soon!

 ## 🚀 About Dot